ussoewwin/comfyui-sdnq-splited/README.md

 **Outputs**: `IMAGE` (connects to SaveImage, Preview, etc.)

 **Note**: This node is specifically optimized for FLUX.2 pipelines only.
-Do not use with other models.
+Other models have not been tested.

 ---

 ## Available Models

-**FLUX.2 models only** - Other models are NOT supported.
+**FLUX.2 models only** - Other models have not been tested.

 Pre-configured FLUX.2 models include:
 - FLUX.2-dev (various quantization levels)

 Models are available in uint4 (max VRAM savings) or int8 (best quality).
 Browse SDNQ quantized models: https://huggingface.co/collections/Disty0/sdnq

 **⚠️ Important**: **This repository supports FLUX.2 models only**.
 While SDNQ technology supports other large-scale models (FLUX.1, Qwen Image, etc.), this implementation focuses on FLUX.2 only.
-Do not use with other models.
+Other models have not been tested.

 ---